List of Ice Age characters: Hyraxes

-Hyraxes have only been seen in Ice Age: Continental Drift, Ice Age: Collision Course, and The Ice Age Adventures of Buck Wild.
+Hyraxes have only been seen in Ice Age: Continental Drift, Ice Age: Collision Course and The Ice Age Adventures of Buck Wild.

 They are first seen being forced to work as slaves by Captain Gutt, as they are used to load Gutt's treasure onboard and are even used to swab the deck as part of a mop.

 Manny, Sid and Diego encounter the hyraxes that were not enslaved during a short trek on a deserted island in the jungle.
 Though somewhat wary of the visitors, the hyraxes quickly warm up to the Sub-Zero Heroes.
 Manny feels that, if the hyraxes helped them, they could defeat the pirates.
 Unfortunately, the hyraxes are unable to comprehend English and misinterpret Manny's request as asking for food.
 Eventually, Sid is able to communicate to them that an alliance is necessary if the other hyraxes are to be freed and the pirates are to be defeated, much to the surprise of Manny and Diego.
-The lead hyrax, distinguished by his bushy eyebrows, lighter fur coloration, and lower voice tone, who hates Gutt with a passion, rallies his forces and decides to help the herd, much to the herd's delight.
+The lead hyrax, distinguished by his bushy eyebrows, lighter fur coloration and lower voice tone, who hates Gutt with a passion, rallies his forces and decides to help the herd, much to the herd's delight.

 During the attack on the pirates, the lead hyrax spearheads a cavalry attack, followed by a dive bombing rescue, which is a diversion used to trick the pirates into leaving the slave hyraxes and their ship unguarded while the herd frees the captives and overtakes the ship.
 The enslaved hyraxes take an immense liking to Diego after he frees them.

 As the heroes escape on Gutt's new ship, the hyraxes fashion small ice boats, which they use to sail away to a new home in South America, taunting the pirates as they leave.

 The hyraxes are last seen in South America, where they have made a new home and have even carved a hyrax-sized replica of the Statue of Liberty, welcoming the other animals.

 Pirate rats

 A number of pirate rats (or pie-rats) made their homes on the "ship" of Captain Gutt, actually a giant iceberg carved into a seaworthy vessel with Gutt at its helm and a number of other animals as its crew.
-The rats subsided more or less well off with Gutt on board, though one of them suffered Gutt's annoyance when it was caught mocking his apish movements and is picked up by the ape and flung off the ship.
+The rats subsided more or less well off with Gutt on board, though one of them suffered Gutt's annoyance when it was caught mocking him and is picked up by the ape and flung off the ship.

 Later, once a number of seaborne mammals accidentally broke down Gutt's vessel, the rats abandoned ship, escaping into the waters below, with at least one pushed out forcefully by Scrat, another mammal taken hostage by Gutt.